-3.2.1) Prepare PDMS for casting: Expose the PDMS surface for molding with air plasma for 20 - 60 seconds.
+3.2.1) Expose the PDMS surface for molding with air plasma for 20 - 60 seconds.

+Note: This plasma treatment renders the PDMS surface hydrophilic, which prevents the trapping of air bubbles and produces sharper prints.

-3.2.2) Construct casting scaffold: Construct two spacers of equal height by stacking 5-9 glass slides.
+3.2.2) Construct two spacers of equal height by stacking 5-9 glass slides.
 Place, in parallel to their long sides, the first spacer stack, then a single glass slide, then again a spacer stack.
 Place the glass slide that contains the PDMS stamp orthogonally across the spacers.
 Adjust the height of the spacers so that there is a space of about 1.5 mm between the molding surface of the PDMS stamp and the single glass slide.

-3.2.3) Agarose chamber casting: Place a drop of hot liquid high-melting point agarose onto the single glass slide near the PDMS stamp and quickly slide the PDMS stamp vertically into the liquid agarose.
+3.2.3) Place a drop of hot liquid high-melting point agarose onto the single glass slide near the PDMS stamp and quickly slide the PDMS stamp vertically into the liquid agarose.
 Let the agarose solidify.
-It should get an opaque appearance, which usually takes about two minutes.
+Check that it gets an opaque appearance, which usually takes about two minutes.
 Pull off the stamp vertically with one move.

 Note: It is convenient to glue the spacer slides together with double-sided sticky tape.
 The vertical movement of the stamp prevents air bubbles from getting trapped in the agarose.

-3.3) Filling the microchambers: Transfer the eggs or worms together with OP50 bacteria onto the agarose using a fine platinum wire pick.
+3.3) Transfer the eggs or worms together with OP50 bacteria onto the agarose using a fine platinum wire pick.
 Distribute one egg or one worm per chamber together with food using an eyelash.
 Fill around 30 eggs onto one agarose pad.

 Note: The correct filling is crucial.
 See the discussion for details.

-3.4) Sealing the chambers: Cut the agarose slab containing the filled microchambers into a square of about 15 x 15 mm so that it fits nicely into the opening of the dish.
+3.4) Cut the agarose slab containing the filled microchambers into a square of about 15 x 15 mm so that it fits nicely into the opening of the dish.
 Pick up the square agarose slab with forceps and place it upside down onto a glass coverslip of 20 x 20 mm.
 Once dropped, do not lift it up again or slide it around because this may cause the bacteria and worms to be pushed out of their chambers.

 3.5) Assembly of the dish:

-3.5.1) Gluing of the coverslip: Place the glass coverslip onto the opening of the plastic dish.
+3.5.1) Place the glass coverslip onto the opening of the plastic dish.
 Gently press down the glass coverslip onto the ring made of double-sided sticky tape.
 Take care not to break the glass.

-3.5.2) Connecting agar chambers with moisture reservoir: Turn the dish upside down and use a P1000 pipette to fill the gap between the agar slab containing the microchambers and the agarose reservoir with liquid low-melting point agarose cooled to about 30°C. Wait until the agarose has solidified.
+3.5.2) Turn the dish upside down and use a P1000 pipette to fill the gap between the agar slab containing the microchambers and the agarose reservoir with liquid low-melting point agarose cooled to about 30°C. Wait until the agarose has solidified.

-3.5.3) Dish sealing: Seal the dish with a lid.
+3.5.3) Seal the dish with a lid.
 For inverted microscopes use a heated lid.
 For upright microscopes use a normal lid and seal the dish with parafilm.

-4. Parallel AMI of multiple worms

-4.1) Imaging multiple worms by using an automated stage:
+4. Calcium imaging

+4.1) Use transgenic strains expressing genetically encoded calcium sensors such as HBR16 (goeIs5[pnmr-1::SL1-GCaMP3.35-SL2::unc-54-3'UTR, unc-119(+)])27.

+4.2) Use a compound microscope equipped for wide-field epifluorescence.
+Connect the TTL output of the EMCCD camera to the TTL input of the LED, so that each time the camera records a frame the sample will be illuminated.
+Use an exposure time of about 5ms.
+Use EM gain in the range of 50 – 300.

+4.3) Specify a burst movie running for 24 h with each worm being imaged every 15-30 minutes first for 20 seconds with DIC, then for 20 seconds with a GFP fluorescence to record GCaMP, and then take a final image of the mKate2 signal is taken to control for expression levels.
+Use a frame rate of 2/s during each burst.